Easy Bible History Quiz with Answers.

 Because of the influence of Alexander the Great, Koine Greek was the most commonly spoken language in the Mediterranean region during ancient times.

-However, Hebrew continued to be spoken because of the widespread practice of Judaism, particularly among Jewish communities, even as the New Testament was primarily written in Koine Greek.
+However, Hebrew continued to be spoken because of the widespread practice of Judaism, particularly among Jewish communities, even though the New Testament was primarily written in Koine Greek.

 -